Emmanuel130/Portfolio-Moblie-Version/README.md

 # Portfolio-Moblie-Version
-Building mobile version of personal website.
+Building mobile version of personal website and for the first milestone in the process of creating my portfolio website.